renatawong/quantum-protein-structure-prediction/README.md

 **_ccrca-circuit-2bit_**: implementation of doubly controlled quantum ripple-carry adder for sequences of length 2

-**_ccrca-nbit_**: implementation of doubly controlled quantum ripple-carry adder (modified from Cuccaro et al, https://arxiv.org/abs/quant-ph/0410184, skips the most significant summation bit)
+**_ccrca-nbit_**: implementation of doubly controlled quantum ripple-carry adder for arbitrary sequences of length greater than 3 (modified from Cuccaro et al, https://arxiv.org/abs/quant-ph/0410184, skips the most significant summation bit)

 **_psp-2d-2bit-generate-conformational-space_**: implementation of algorithm for generating conformational space for sequences of length 2